Reestablishing Relationships in Thailand

 Tuesday, January 17, 2017

-International partnerships and perspectives have always been an important part of the work done at the School of Education.
-As part of that initiative, Dean Terry Mason visited Thailand in December, engaging with alumni and exploring collaborative partnerships with several schools of education.
+International partnerships and perspectives have always been intregal to the work of the School of Education.
+Dean Terry Mason visited Thailand in December, engaging with alumni and exploring collaborative partnerships with several schools of education.
 The trip was a follow up to IU President Michael McRobbie’s visit Thailand last March.

 One of the main objectives of the trip was connecting with School of Education alumni.
 Events from informal lunches to art exhibits provided the chance for Dean Mason to discuss urgent needs of the Thai educational system and plan for future collaborative projects with faculty.
 One of the trip’s highlight was meeting with Dr. Saisuree Chutikul, a distinguished alumni and representative to the UN, where she was a Cabinet Minister responsible for Women’s Affairs, Children and Youth and Social Development.
 Dr. Saisuree expressed interest in learning more about the school’s work in the area of STEM education and international projects that address violence and childhood trauma in post-conflict situations.